 As an example, Company A wants a loan in Australia and company B wants a loan in France.
 Company A is from France and company B is from Australia.
 In order to get better loan terms, they exchange loan amounts to get the loan in the currency they desire.

 Most crypto derivative exchanges use futures or options.
 However, Overbit uses swaps to easily allow cross-market trading using Bitcoin as the underlying asset.
 This means users are able to buy USD, JPY, EUR, or different metals with their Bitcoin with BTC/USD emerging as the most popular trading pair amongst traders.
 Unlike futures, Overbit contracts are perpetual, meaning they never expire.
-Users are able to use leverage which reduces the cost of capital needed to trade a larger amount long or short.
+Users are able to execute margin trading which reduces the cost of capital needed to trade a larger amount long or short.

 An options contract is more like a futures agreement in the sense that two parties enter into a contract to buy or sell a specified asset at a future date for a set price.
 The major difference between the two is that the buyer is not obliged to keep their end of the bargain.